aave/aave-utilities/README.md

 /*
 - @param `user` The ethereum address that will create the proposal
 - @param `targets` list of contracts called by proposal's associated transactions
-- @param `values` list of value in wei for each propoposal's associated transaction
+- @param `values` list of value in wei for each proposal's associated transaction
 - @param `signatures` list of function signatures (can be empty) to be used when created the callData
 - @param `calldatas` list of calldatas: if associated signature empty, calldata ready, else calldata is arguments
-- @param `withDelegatecalls` boolean, true = transaction delegatecalls the taget, else calls the target
+- @param `withDelegatecalls` boolean, true = transaction delegatecalls the target, else calls the target
 - @param `ipfsHash` IPFS hash of the proposal
 - @param `executor` The ExecutorWithTimelock contract that will execute the proposal: ExecutorType.Short or ExecutorType.Long */